andrewyewcy/andrewyewcy.github.io/_pages/about.md

 title: "About"
 ---

-With experience in developing data mining and machine learning solutions in the manufacturing and technology fields, let me help you identify and realize technical data solutions for your business.
-Below is a visual representation of the data processes I offer along with the tools I use.
+With 5 years of experience in data mining, I designed and built databases with ETL pipelines on AWS cloud for a global company in the electronics industry valued at $500M USD.

 ![aycy_skills](/assets/images/aycy_skills_20250830.png){:class="img-responsive"}